CHARLES (CHARLIE) GWATHMEY, FAIA (1938-2009)

 2007 - The Michael and Susan Dell House, aka the 6D Ranch Lake House, aka the 6D Home, 614 1/2 Commons Ford Road Austin TX.
 6380 square feet.
 Owned by 6D Ranch LTD, controlled by DFI Resources LLC, belonging to Michael and Susan Dell.

-2008 - The Terry Semel Guest House, 408 Further Lane, East Hampton NY.
+2008 - The Terry Semel Guest House, aka Windsor Digital Studio Guest House, 408 Further Lane, East Hampton NY.
 About 1600 sf.
 The addition of a kitchen started a war of litigation with neighbor Jonathan Sobel.
 Built by Bulgin and Associates.

-2009 - The Marlo Thomas and Phil Donahue Penthouse Renovation, 875 5th Avenue, New York NY.
-It's at the top of a 12 story building overlooking Central Park.
+2009 - The Marlo Thomas and Phil Donahue Penthouse Renovation, 875 5th Avenue Penthouse AB, New York NY.
+Overlooking Central Park.
 Engineering by Silber.

 2009 - 240 Park Avenue South, New York NY.
 Commissioned 2004.
 54 luxury residential units with office and retail below.
 Photo by Paul Warchol.

-2009 - The Harry and Linda Macklowe Apartment, aka the M-1 Apartment, aka Plaza Hotel Apartment, 7th floor of the Plaza Hotel, New York NY.
+2009 - The Harry and Linda Macklowe Apartment, aka the M-1 Apartment, aka Plaza Hotel Apartment, entire 7th floor of the Plaza Hotel, New York NY.
+Combined 7 units into one.
 About 18,000 sf.
-Project architect was James Ballard.
+Project architect, James Ballard.
 Commissioned 2007.
 The couple divorced; property deeded to Linda Macklowe.

 2009 - The W Hoboken Hotel and Residences Apartment 1805, 225 River Street, Hoboken NJ.
 One of 40 residences in a hotel tower.